marcelfw/mgit/README.md

 Getting started
 ---------------

 There is no binary release yet.
+See next section.

 Installing from source